Apple Pay QR Code: How to Make Payments With Your iOS Devices

 Walmart went fully touchless by modifying its Walmart Pay app to process QR codes.
 PayPal also debuted QR codes in 28 markets worldwide, with transaction fees waived for QR code sales.

-Also see: Barcode vs QR Code 101: The Ultimate Head to Head
+Also see: Barcode vs QR Code 101: The Ultimate Head-to-Head

 How to Use an Apple Wallet Pass